msvalen/URL-Shortener/README.md

 * click the link to redirect you to your chosen web page

 ### Future implementation
-* Have link returned take you directly to correct webpage
+- [ ] Have link returned take you directly to correct webpage
+- [ ] Do the redirection work without middle page
+- [ ] Add url check to the input
+- [ ] Have link with the full address that takes you directly to the page
+- [ ] Make link that appears a clickable button that copy the link
+- [ ] Deploy in Heroku